 Asset seizure means that the federal government takes physical control of the property, and asset forfeiture deprives you of title and ownership of the property.

 But you have the right to an attorney to contest asset seizure and asset forfeiture.
 And if you are facing asset forfeiture or asset seizure, the most important thing you can do is seek legal advice from a forfeiture attorney as early as possible.

 Why?
 Because the asset forfeiture process has a number of crucial deadlines, and failure to respond to asset forfeiture deadlines will result in permanent seizure of your assets.

-21 U.S.C. §853 is the most common asset forfeiture statute used to seize assets.
-21 U.S.C. §853 states that any property derived from illegal activity is subject to forfeiture.
+The most common asset forfeiture statute used to seize assets is 21 U.S.C. §853.
+It states that any property derived from illegal activity is subject to forfeiture.
 The government must only show that probable cause exists to believe that the property is the proceeds of illegal activity in order to seize the property.